602-4 F. CHILD SUPPORT DEDUCTION

 1. Legally obligated child support payments include:

 Child support payments to a person or agency outside the household.
-Payments are allowed even if the child for whom the support is for is a food stamp household member.
+Payments are not allowed if the child for whom the support is for is a SNAP household member.
 Payments made less often than monthly may be allowed in the month it is billed or becomes due, or prorated over the months they are intended to cover.
 See MS 602-4.

 The legal obligation to pay child support, the amount of the monthly obligation, and the amount of child support the household has been paying must be verified.